frezafoltran/Lyric_Generator/README.md

 # Lyric_Generator

-This project aims to produce usable and creative song lyrics based on a database of existing song lyrics we compiled.
-To achieve our goal we develop and use algorithms to establish relationships between words and between sentences.
+This project produces usable and creative song lyrics based on a database of existing song lyrics we compiled.
+The lyrics are built by establishing mathematical relations between individual words within a sentence and across multiple sentences.
+These relations consist of checking the phonetic distance between given words, using WordToVec

 ## Getting Started